VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/macOS.md

     dotnet VirtoCommerce.Platform.Web.dll
     ```

+    !!! note
+        If ports 5000 or 5001 are occupied on your Mac, you can change the port numbers, for example, use 5002 or any other unoccupied port instead of 5000.

-1. The output in the console will say something like:
+1. The output in the console will be similar to the following:

     ```console
     Now listening on: http://[::]:5000